Arnaiz23/TuManga/Documentation/Documentation.md

 * More of 1 filter (.join(";") -> send string)
 * Sort by x
 * Component error
-* Pay checkbox
 * Slider in Home (Splide is an alternative)
 * Update the documents without spinner
-* Edit address and billing in the PaymentView

 ### Views for public